 Taught at Selsdon High (1990 - 2010) and finally attached to Westwood Girls’ College 2010 - 2013).

 For many years Secretary of Croydon NASUWT and for 7 ½ year a member of NASUWT’s National Executive

 Chair of Governors of the Federation of Heavers Farm & Selsdon Primary Schools

-Hobbies: anything involving technology or gadgets and astronomy.
+Hobbies: anything involving technology or gadgets including computers, photography and astronomy.

 Webcam & Weather

 For some time I have had a webcam pointing out of my upstairs window.

 Often when I am working at my computer and I hear people accessing it.
 You can look up and down my road and sometimes see a tram go pass the end of the road.